 According to the provisions of the GDPR your company is obliged to appoint a Data Protection Officer (DPD), whose main objective will be to monitor compliance with the regulations, reviewing the internal policies and the corresponding audits, the conducting internal data protection audits, review and evaluation; always depending on the needs of each company.

-In that case, the audit should not be performed by the dpd of the company itself,as the function of the data security audit is, among other things, to ensure that the data protection officer is performing his or her duties correctly.
+In that case, the audit should not be carried out by the DPO of the company itself,since the function of the data security audit is, among other things, to ensure that the data protection officer is performing his functions correctly.
 It could only be limited to supervising the audit process and ensuring the implementation of the actions promoted.

 What is a data protection audit?

 A data protection audit must comply with a series of requirements that certify the security of any data or information of a personal nature: